1996, intervention, Joachim Stein, Albert Distelrath

 During the last days of Worldwar II sixteen young people from Luxembourg who refused to server in the German army were killed in the small town of Diez.
 Until the late 90s the town refused to install a memorial for these victims of fascism.

-Some local politicians argued cynically that the killing deserters is a just thing to do in times of war.
-Their position becomes more absurd considering that only Nazi Germany considered Luxembourg a part Germany and therefore recruited Luxembourgians.
+Local politicians argued that the killing of deserters is a just thing to do in times of war.
+Besides the general cynicism of there position it is worth noting that only Nazi Germany considered Luxembourg a part of Germany and therefore recruited young men from Luxembourg.

-Through a series of interventions in Diez and namely by threatening to put up a web memorial since a real one was denied, we helped starting a public discussion.
+We supported local activists with a series of interventions in Diez and by setting up a memorial on the internet.
 Eventually there was an agreement to install a real space memorial.